-The Microsoft Surface Pro 7 is more of a good thing, but is that enough?
-Microsoft's latest detachable improves on one of the best 2-in-1 laptops around with strong 10th Gen Intel performance and a long-overdue USB-C port.
-But Microsoft's flagship hybrid makes few other significant changes from the Surface Pro 6, and its battery life takes a step back from last year's model.
+The Microsoft Surface Pro 7 improves on one of the best 2-in-1 laptops around with strong 10th Gen Intel performance and a long-overdue USB-C port.
+But Microsoft's flagship detachable hasn't evolved significantly over the Surface Pro 6, and its battery life takes a step back from the previous-gen model.

 The Surface Pro 7's sharp display, ample power and excellent optional Type Cover keyboard make it one of the best laptops you can buy if you want a detachable.
-But if you can live without USB-C and the latest Intel CPUs, you can get the Surface Pro 6 for much less or consider one of many great alternatives.
-Check out our Dell XPS 13 2-in-1 review if you need a more fully featured Windows convertible.
+But if you can live without USB-C and the latest Intel CPUs, you can get the Surface Pro 6 for much less or consider alternatives such as the Samsung Galaxy Tab S7.

-But if you're looking for a solid detachable with good performance and features, check out our full Microsoft Surface Pro 7 review below.
+Still, if you want a solid detachable with good performance and features, check out our full Microsoft Surface Pro 7 review below.

 Microsoft Surface Pro 7: Price and configurations

 The Microsoft Surface Pro 7 starts at $749, which gets you an Intel Core i3 processor, 4GB of RAM, 128GB of storage and your choice of a Platinum or Black color scheme.
 Stepping up to the $899 config nets you a Core i5 CPU and doubles the RAM to 8GB.

 Price: $749 (starting)

 CPU: 10th-gen Intel Core i3, Core i5, Core i7

 Size: 11.5 x 7.9 x 0.33 inches